 If you think you have been a victim of identity theft, wherein someone is using your personal identifying information such as your name, address, date of birth, social security number, driver's license number, bank account information, credit card number(s), etc., there are several things you should do right away:

-- Close any bank accounts that may have been compromised either by the passing of a stolen, forged or counterfeit check, or an unauthorized electronic funds transfer.
+- Close any bank accounts that may have been compromised either by the passing of a stolen, forged, counterfeit check, or an unauthorized electronic funds transfer.

-- Contact any one of the following credit bureaus to place a fraud alert on your credit report.
+- Contact any of the listed credit bureaus to place a fraud alert on your credit report.
 This ensures that no one but you can obtain any type of loan, credit card, etc., in your name without your permission.
-Usually, the credit bureau will contact you if there is any type of suspicious activity once the fraud alert has been placed.
-Most often, you will not speak with a real person, but will set up the fraud alert using the recording that the credit bureau provides.
 There is no need to contact all three credit bureaus, as one will report your information to the other two.

 - Obtain your credit report from any of the listed credit bureaus to ensure that only your correct information is listed.
 It is recommended that you obtain an additional copy of your credit report 90 days from the initial discovery of the identity theft.
 The reason for this is that it may take up to 90 days for an agency to report information to the credit bureaus.